Rojalin12312434/test345345test/Assignment _2.md

 9.If your programme is stuck in an endless loop, what keys you’ll press?

-Ans: The key i will press ctrl+c.10.
-How can you tell the difference between break and continue?
+Ans: The key i will press ctrl+c.

+10. How can you tell the difference between break and continue?

 Ans:The statement will move the execution outside and just after a loop.The continue statement will move the execution to the start of the loop.